Squeeze pouch caps can be great for including in educational and fun diy games for kids to play around the house. Here are two ways we used them!

 Activity 2.
 Pattern Play.

-He really had a ball with this and after a few minutes, it changed into making pathways that connected, etc. You can download the pattern play worksheet, but I plan on making this again with a few changes.
+He really had a ball with this and after a few minutes, it changed into making pathways that connected, etc. You can download the pattern play worksheet below, but I plan on making this again with a few changes.
 A horizontal view would let patterns continue and really hit home.

 Also, numbering each line might give a clearer view of when a pattern starts and ends.

-Overall, a win for fun learning games for kids to play at home!
+Overall, a win for DIY games for kids that are fun for kids to play at home and learn without even realizing it!

 So, that’s what we’ve been up to in learning activities around the house.